danielssonn/ethTO/README.md

   - [Our Glorious Deployment URL](https://conveyr.xyz/)

 ### Business Potential

 - Renter pays a rent fee to the Lender, via our NFTMarket smart contract
 - Prior transfering the fee to the lender, the contract earmarks a portion of the fee
-    - for gas and swap fees (TBD)
+  - For gas and swap fees (TBD)
-    - for protocol profit (TBD)
+  - For protocol profit (TBD)

 ## 🧐 License